North Manchester Planing and Band Saw Mill

 North Manchester Planing and Band Saw Mill (J.A.
 Browne Co.
-Mill) was a historic sawmill complex located at North Manchester, Wabash County, Indiana.
+Mill) was a historic sawmill complex located at North Manchester, Indiana.
 The sawmill was built in 1876, and was a 1 1/2-story brick building.
 It was enlarged in 1898, to house the power station of the Browne-Mills Electric Company.
 Associated with the mill were three brick cottages built in the late-1870s for mill employees.

 It was listed on the National Register of Historic Places in 1982, and delisted in 1995.